 We tackle the shower glass or curtain in the next step to make things easier and to further break things up for the 5-minute challenge.
 However, feel free to combine the two sessions if you prefer.

 Clean smarter: Instead of using a sponge or hand brush and maybe a bucket or cup to clean and rinse your shower with, consider investing in items to make your cleaning experience easier and a whole lot faster.

 Such items can include things like extendable shower and tub cleaners or replacing your fixed showerhead with an affordable, handheld showerhead sprayer.

 Get creative: Try cleaning your shower regularly, even while you’re in it and/or in small sections at a time.
 You can even use your trust body wash or shampoo for a tantalizing aromafest.

-18. Clean shower curtains, rings, and rods, or shower glass.
+18. Clean shower curtains, rings and rod, and shower glass.

-If you haven’t done so already while clean the shower, clean your shower curtain, rod, rings, or shower glass in whichever manner you prefer.
+If you haven’t done so already while cleaning the shower, clean your shower curtain, rod, rings, or shower glass in whichever manner you prefer.

 Older shower curtains that are on their last leg can be replaced.
 Some people even throw their curtains and/or liners and the washing machine with some towels on Warm and the Delicates or Gentle setting, which is great for keeping them looking like new for longer.

 Plastic curtains and liners should then be hung back up on the rod to dry rather than going in the dryer unless on Air Dry.